 - Mike Lupica

 What I have realized about my reluctant readers is that they need more strategies to help them with text navigation.
 No longer do I want them grabbing a book and not caring about completing it, instead I want to add some tools to help them want to read it.
-So after countless after school walks home getting skill drilled by my son about the NFL stars on his football cards, I was inspired.
+So after countless after school walks home getting drilled by my son about the NFL stars on his football cards, I was inspired to create my own sports close reading passages.

 After going through countless rounds of “Who’s this?” with my son as he flashed football cards in my face, and doing some A LOT of research on current NFL and NBA superstars, I decided to develop this Informational Text Close Reading BUNDLE to help my sports-minded kiddos.